pramsey/pgsql-http/README.md

 If you have PostgreSQL devel packages and CURL devel packages installed, you should have `pg_config` and `curl-config` on your path, so you should be able to just run `make`, then `make install`, then in your database `CREATE EXTENSION http`.

+If you already installed version 1.0 and you just want to upgrade, then `ALTER EXTENSION http UPDATE TO '1.1'`.

 ### Windows

 Sorry, no story here yet.